The Charles B. Gentry building at sunset, as seen from the Student Union lawn in UConn Storrs.

 A Message From the Dean

-Thank you for taking the time to visit the Neag School of Education’s 2021-22 Annual Report.
-Throughout the following pages, we provide an in-depth review of faculty scholarship, national rankings, academic department high-lights, media coverage, and much more.
+Thank you for taking the time to visit the Neag School of Education’s 2024-25 Annual Report.
+Throughout the following pages, we provide an in-depth review of faculty scholarship, national rankings, academic department highlights, media coverage, and much more.

-I am humbled by the spirit and perseverance of every individual across our School community.
-Amid the continuing challenges of the pandemic, our faculty, staff, and students have remained committed, standing by our mission to improve educational and social systems to be more equitable, effective, and just for all.
-Our alumni, donors, and school partners have also endured as our unwavering champions, demonstrating their steadfast support -- whether through engaging with and advocating for our student body, building relationships with stakeholders, offering generous contributions, or serving as ambassadors of the School as they excel in their chosen fields.
-The Neag School would not be the powerhouse it is today without them.
+Every year I am increasingly impressed by the dedication and innovation displayed by each member of our Neag School community.
+Amid the continuing challenges facing the field of education, and higher education in particular, our faculty, staff, and students have remained committed to our mission to improve educational and social systems to be more equitable, effective, and just for all.
+Our alumni, donors, and school district partners continue to be our steadfast champions, engaging with and advocating for our student body, building relationships with stakeholders, offering generous contributions, or serving as ambassadors of the School as they excel in their chosen fields.
+The Neag School would not be the renowned academic and research hub it is today without them.

 Neag School of Education